docsforadobe/after-effects-plugin-guide/docs/intro/how-to-start-creating-plug-ins.rst

 Test!
 ================================================================================

 If only for testing convenience, you should have a project saved with your effect applied, and all its parameters keyframed to strange values.
-Between these projects which stress your plug- in, and the tools provided by your development environment, you're well on your way to shipping some tested code.
+Between these projects which stress your plug-in, and the tools provided by your development environment, you're well on your way to shipping some tested code.

 ----